 Eight young film talents at the centre of attention.

 The Hivos Tiger Competition is the festival's most prestigious competition.
-Since it's inception in 1995, it has celebrated the innovative spirit of young filmmakers from all around the world.
+Since its inception in 1995, it has celebrated the innovative spirit of young filmmakers from all over the globe.
 Eight Filmmakers premiering their first, second or third feature film are eligible for two awards given by a jury of international film professionals and artists.

 Filmmakers that have been part of the Tiger Competition include Zhang Yuan, Hong Sangsoo, Christopher Nolan, Pablo Trapero, Kelly Reichardt, Pia Marais, Kleber Mendonça Filho, Dominga Sotomayor, Ilya Khrzhanovksy and many others.